solidi/learning-notes/interviews/questions.md

 1. How long are you in your search?
 1. To set expectations with compensation (a range is discussed)
     - LinkedIn now provides the range and total comp.
+    - What is the range?
+1. Are you comfortable with the commute at this location?
+    - Remote opportunity?
+1. How typically remove roadblocks for the team?
+    - Agile process.
+1. How did you apply?

 ### Initial
 1. What do you want to build?